Hard to Mortgage Properties

 – Single skin brickwork

-Some mortgage lenders will refuse to lend especially if the part of the building is 2 or more storeys high.
-Others may only lend if you get a structural engineer’s report and upgrade the thin walls – both to improve structural support and to improve insulation.
+Most mortgage lenders will refuse to lend especially if the part of the building is 2 or more storeys high.
+This means the market value of the property will be significantly lower if buyers can’t easily get mortgages.
+Some banks may only lend if you get a structural engineer’s report and upgrade the thin walls (with Building Regulations consent) – both to improve structural support, deal with higher risks of damp and to improve insulation.

 – Modern timber frame